NPER in Excel (Table of Content)

 Put B1/12 as a first argument under NPER Formula.
-As the given rate of interest is per annum, you need to divide it by 12 in order to get a monthly rate of interest (because Mr. Sandeep is paying installment monthly).
+As the given rate of interest is per annum, you need to divide it by 12 in order to get a monthly rate of interest (because Mr. Sandeep is paying installments monthly).

-Mention -B2 as next argument in this formula.
+Mention -B2 as the next argument in this formula.
 As the value 5,000 is going to be debited from Mr. Sandeep’s account (outgoing amount), we need to mention the negative sign for the same.

 Lastly, mention B4 as an argument that represents the Future Value of Investment.

-Press the Enter key and you will get the value of the number of months, Mr. Sandeep has to make an investment in order to get 20,00,000 as a final amount when he retires.
+Press the Enter key, and you will get the value of the number of months; Mr. Sandeep has to make an investment in order to get 20,00,000 as a final amount when he retires.

-Here, if Mr. Sandeep makes a payment of 5,000 per month for the investment amount of 1,00,000, it will require 256.82 months (21.40 years) to get matured up to the lumpsum amount of 20,00,000.
+Here, if Mr. Sandeep makes a payment of 5,000 per month for the investment amount of 1,00,000, it will require 256.82 months (21.40 years) to get matured up to the lump sum amount of 20,00,000.